Without the proper controls, you could find yourself with more debt than rewards points

 “People just starting a budget probably need to be very conscious of what they’re spending,” says financial psychologist and author Kit Yarrow.

-- You slip up
+- You slip up repeatedly with money.

 Anybody who seems to always have more month than money should not run all expenses through credit.
 “If you’re missing the mark frequently, you shouldn’t be doing this,” Yarrow says.

 If you’re new to credit or are rebuilding your credit, and have only one or two cards with low credit limits, charging everything can lead to maxed-out cards.
 That can drag down your credit scores.

 - You carry a balance.